Click on a link below or scroll down to view each section:

 IPFD submission responding to “Pet genomics medicine runs wild” published in Nature

 Visit our IPFD in the Media section for more published articles, commentaries, etc. from outside organizations that reference the HGTD or IPFD.
 Items in this section related to the HGTD specifically are also presented together in the article In the News: Harmonization of Genetic Testing for Dogs.

 Update on the Harmonization of Genetic Testing for Dogs (HGTD)

-IPFD is overseeing a multi-stakeholder, collaborative effort to create an open access, sustainable online resource that will:
+The IPFD Harmonization of Dogs (HGTD) is a multi-stakeholder, collaborative effort to create an open access, sustainable online resource that:

-Collate/assemble existing and new resources for genetic counselling and education; and provide the foundation for further developments.
+Has collated and assembled existing and new resources for genetic counselling and education; and provided the foundation for further developments.

 A prototype was presented at the 3rd International Dog Health Workshop and at the 9th Canine and Feline Genetics and Genomics meeting in Minnesota, May 2017.
-Information has been provided by participating GTPs, and the Quality Database is in beta testing.
-The resource will be available to the public in early 2018.
+Beta testing of the Quality Database was completed in early 2018, and it was launched on 7 May 2018.

 Read more about IPFD Partners and Sponsors

 Other potential sponsors and collaborators are welcome to contact us to explore opportunities.